 - There are always beautiful and historic boats in the harbor.
 One such beauty is the schooner Hindu, a 79-foot sailboat built in 1925.
 Hindu has had four names and as many roles over the years, including serving in World War II cruising for U-boats.
 After coming to Key West, its owner lost the boat to bank foreclosure and it fell into disrepair.
 In 2011, William Rowan bought “Hindu” from the bank and began restoration work.
 Hindu offers sunset and daytime sails in the winter in Key West and heads to Provincetown in the summer.

 Other tall ships include the two-masted Appledore Schooners II and V, which specialize in sunset cruises.

 If you are interested in a sunset cruise (and it’s a great way to enjoy a sunset), shop around.
 There are many variations on the theme.

-Some are “all you can drink” cruises .
-The pirate-themed Jolly II Rover schooner with its jaunty red sails is $35 and is BYOB.
+Some are “all you can drink” cruises.
+The pirate-themed Jolly II Rover schooner is prominent with its jaunty red sails.
 Some cruises are on historic sailboats with champagne.
 Others are on catamaran party boats that critics say look like giant toaster ovens.
 Some are party boats with DJs and dancing; others are small and quiet.

 We were invited by Classic Harbor Line to take a sunset cruise on the Beacon, which looks like an antique 1920s rum runner but is actually a replica built in 2002.
 There’s a cash bar with cheap drinks (a big glass of wine in a plastic cup for $3 or beer for $1) and a singer/guitarist entertaining.
 The crew is friendly and works hard to find dolphin to view.
 Tickets are $39 each, which is on the lower price range for Key West sunset cruises.